 Many schools feel pressure to use every minute of the school day to teach “academic” subjects, and so recess hits the chopping block, along with arts and other essentials.
-At FSM, we have recess for every student, every day.
+At FSMN, we have recess for every student, every day.
 Why?

 Each time my kindergarten class and I are outdoors together there is value and great learning going on.
 I take my kindergartners outside often, to the park, side of the schoolyard, and hiking to the community garden.